Munich S-Bahn: Frequency

 The basic interval of the Munich S-Bahn is one train every 20 minutes.
 On parts of some branches during peak hours there is a 10-minute frequency produced by added trains.
 A special case is the line to Erding, where on weekdays a mix of express trains from Erding and normal S-Bahn trains from Markt Schwaben runs in the morning peaks, producing a 10-minute frequency west of Munich East station.
 There are also occasional additional trains on the western section of the S4 and on the S1 between Freising and Munich during the peak hour, which do not continue past the Hauptbahnhof (not run through the trunk line tunnel).
 On some branches, one of three trains does not run to the terminus station at off-peak times, so that on these outer sections trains run at 20 or 40 minutes alternatively.
-The S8 is 24/7 (only to airport direction).
+The S8 is 24/7 (only in the airport direction).
+The S-Bahn operates daily from approximately 4:15 am to 1 am, but night trains only operate every 20 to 40 minutes.
+Weekend trains on Friday and Saturday nights, and before public holidays, operate all night long.

 (*) Terminus of extra services in peak.
 Up to here services in the peak run at 10-minute intervals.

 (+) Occasional additional services to create 10 minute frequency.